In this unit we explore the size of a kilometre and the time it takes to cover this distance.

-- Using their maps with the kilometre walk marked on it students can estimate whether local landmarks (shops, bus stops, church, own house) are more or less than a kilometre away from school.
+- Using their experience with the 1 kilometre circuit, students can estimate whether local landmarks (the marae, shops, bus stops, church, own house) are more or less than a kilometre away from school.

 - Using Google Maps, or similar, students could work out distances in the local area (both those estimated above and others).

 - During the sessions reinforce the students' developing sense of the size of a kilometre by asking the following questions.